Nicki Minaj Revealed Pregnancy To ‘Trusted’ Friends Like Tekashi 6ix9ine Before Announcement, Source Claims

 “Nicki wanted to enjoy her pregnancy before she shared the news with the world.
 But she did tell people in her circle, she just swore everyone to secrecy and she’s pretty impressed that no one talked,” the insider spilled.

-The source revealed that the photographs the 37-year-old shared on her social media were actually taken a while ago, and she took her time preparing the announcement so that it would be perfect.
+The source revealed that the photographs the 37-year-old posted on her social media were actually taken a while ago, and she took her time preparing the announcement so that it would be perfect.

 So far, she has reportedly had a “good pregnancy” and is doing very well while enjoying her time with husband Kenneth “Zoo” Petty.